svidal-nlive/karaoke-maker/CONTRIBUTING.md

 Note: As of July 2025, the API upload feature was modified to directly copy files to both the input and queue directories to ensure consistent processing with files added manually to the input directory.

-**Important**: Redis data is not persisted between container restarts.
-This means that:
+**Important**: Redis data is now persisted between container restarts using a Docker volume.
+This ensures:
-- Previously processed files may be reprocessed after a restart if they remain in the input directory
+- Previously processed files won't be reprocessed after a restart
-- Files uploaded via API (with timestamp in filename) are skipped based on filename pattern
+- Processing state is maintained across system reboots
-- For production environments where data persistence is critical, consider adding a Redis volume in the docker-compose.yml file
+- The Redis configuration uses AOF (Append Only File) persistence for better data durability

 ## Testing